 Chapter Officers and Committee Chairs All local chapters should have functioning officers and committee chairs.
-Each of the components of the National FFA Organization's Quality Standards for Local Chapters should be represented by an active standing committee charged with clear and measurable objectives.
+Each of the components of the National Quality FFA Chapter Standards should be represented by an active standing committee charged with clear and measurable objectives.
 Leadership means exerting influence and FFA members should learn to exercise leadership in the context of an organization.